danvk/aoc2022/README.md

 Easy day.
 My one screwup was writing `'E': [1, 0]` instead of `'E': [-1, 0]` in my directions dictionary.
 This took a while to track down.
 I should just have a canonical version of this instead of writing it out each time.
 I thought I had a bug printing the grid (I was seeing a lone `.` disconnected from the rest of the grid), but this mysteriously disappeared.

+Having struggled with y2018day24 last night and eventually realizing it was a small detail I hadn't implemented, I was very careful to read all the rules today.
+I worried about the word "simultaneously" to describe the Elf movement, but it turned out to be irrelevant.

+Overall very happy for my `Grid` class!

 Just 1.5 puzzles left!

 - Start: 09:20:00 (08:20ish local time; not exactly sure)